0xjei/SawChain/README.md

 # Why Hyperledger Sawtooth
 SawChain is designed to achieve data integrity and availability through a unique source of information between mutually-untrusted parties.
 The food supply-chain management involves different kind of parties, such as industries, certification authorities, customers and operators.
-To guarantee interoperability with regulators a *permissioned-blockchain* seems to be the best fit because it locks the write permission to unauthorized individuals.
+To guarantee interoperability with regulators a *permissioned-blockchain* seems to be the best fit because forbids the write permission to unauthorized individuals.
 SawChain is based on [Hyperledger Sawtooth](https://www.hyperledger.org/projects/sawtooth) which gives an high-degree of customization, scalability and user permissions.
 Taking advantage from the core features of Sawtooth, a generic customizable infrastructure for users, types, products and events is defined.
-The system startup made from an external peer who acts as a system administrator who allows every authorized operator to execute I/O operations over batches of products for the company he works for.
+The system startup is made by an external peer who acts as a system administrator and allows every authorized operator to execute I/O operations on batches of products.
 Each record has to pass through time and quantity constraints that aims to mitigate the introduction of un-tracked products and to reduce error rate of the users.
 Certification and control authorities are enabled to record a unique document fingerprint (hash) for their product certifications of quality.
-The huge volume of IoT transactions is easily handle exploiting the high-scalability of Sawtooth.
+The huge volume of IoT transactions is easily handled exploiting the high-scalability of Sawtooth.

 # Architecture
 ![Architecture overview](./images/architecture.png)

-Running alongside the core components from Hyperledger Sawtooth, SawChain provides the smart contract or Transaction Processor (TP) in Sawtooth jargon responsible for the entire supply-chain application logic.
+Running alongside the core components from Hyperledger Sawtooth, SawChain provides the smart contract (or Transaction Processor (TP) in Sawtooth jargon) responsible for the entire supply-chain application logic.
 Each component will run in an individual "container" using [Docker](https://www.docker.com/products/container-runtime).
 The project main directory includes a [docker-compose](docker-compose.yaml) file that contains the instructions for Docker to make up multiple components and network them together.
 The core pre-packaged Sawtooth components are downloaded from [DockerHub](https://hub.docker.com/search/?q=sawtooth&type=image).

 ### Components
+This table reports the endpoint connection, the download source and a short description for each component sketched in the architecture overview.

 | Name                   | Endpoint              | Source    | Description
 | ---------------------- | --------------------- | --------- | ------------------------